EBIBioSamples/core_model/README.md

 __ TODO __

-* JUnit tests to be written and run
+* More JUnit tests to be written and run
-* Many DAOs
 * Complete ORM (database indexes)
 * Use JAXB to map the model to XML (needed for things like web services)
 * Utilities (e.g., graph-walking, node searching, node's attribute searching)